Sigma basics

 Core components

-- The source of the data used to drive analysis is usually tables from a cloud data warehouse such as Snowflake or BigQuery.
+- The source of the data used to drive analysis is usually tables from a data platform such as Snowflake or BigQuery.
 Sigma does not store the data itself; it accesses the data through a connection.
-Sigma can connect to a variety of data stores and also supports uploaded .csv files.
+Sigma can connect to a variety of data platforms and also supports uploaded .csv files.
 Sigma Admins create and manage data permissions for connections.

-When users access a Dataset or Workbook that has been shared with them, that document owner's permission to the source data is evaluated within Sigma and then the queries to the cloud data warehouse are run using the warehouse user account credentials that have been set in the connection's settings.
+When users access a dataset or workbook that has been shared with them, that document owner's permission to the source data is evaluated within Sigma and then the queries to the data platform are run using the account credentials that have been set in the connection's settings.
 The exception to this is if the connection is configured to use OAuth authentication.
-In this case, users' data permissions are controlled using Roles in the warehouse and queries are run using users' personal credentials.
+In this case, users' data permissions are controlled using an IdP and queries are run using users' personal credentials. - Data models & datasets

 - Raw data from a data store may need some manipulation, pruning, additional calculations, and filtering to be most useful in analysis.
-In Sigma, you create a dataset from your data store and use it to drive the data in one or more workbooks.
-It's more efficient to create and reuse the same dataset for different workbooks, than to always use the raw data and re-do any modifications.
-See Data modeling In Sigma.
+In Sigma, you create a data model or a dataset from your data store and use it to drive the data in one or more workbooks.
+It's more efficient to create and reuse the same data model for different workbooks than to always use the raw data and rebuild any modifications.
+See Get started with data modeling.

 - Workbooks